What Is A Tight End? The NFL’s Big Guys

 H tight ends are more frequently used in the passing game than Y tight ends, which are typically bigger and stronger.

-H tight end: This kind of tight end, often known as a “move” tight end, is more frequently utilized for receiving.
-Usually positioned away from the offensive line, the H tight end may line up in the slot or even split out wide like a wide receiver.
+H tight end: This sort of tight end, frequently known as a “move” tight end, is all the more of the time used for receiving.
+Normally situated away from the offensive line, the H tight end might arrange in the opening or even split out wide like a wide receiver.

 H tight ends are typically more athletic, quicker, and employed more in the passing game than Y tight ends.